bright-office/table/README.md

 ---

-For more examples and detailed documentation, visit our [documentation site](https://github.com/bright-office/table).
+For more examples, please visit the example/react folder for now.